Find out the difference between an Instant Pot and a pressure cooker, and which one will work best in your kitchen.

 - Easy to operate

 - At 5 quarts, it's on the small side

-- Service is still limited in US (may need to be shipped to South Korea for repairs)
+- Customer service is still limited in US (may need to be shipped to South Korea for repairs).

 The Cuckoo ICook Q5 Premium Multicooker is a high-tech marvel.
 If you're a techie, this is the electric pressure cooker for you as it is way ahead of the competition.
 Unfortunately, Cuckoo has limited distribution in the US, so repairs could be a headache.

 Get the Cuckoo ICook Q5 premium multicooker on amazon now:

 Best Value: Crockpot Express Crock Multicooker, 6 Qt.